MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kesetimportancedpc.md

 Place the DPC at the end of the DPC queue, and do not begin processing of the queue.

+#### MediumImportance

+Place the DPC at the end of the DPC queue.
+If the DPC is assigned to the current processor's DPC queue, begin processing the queue immediately. <b>MediumImportance</b> is the default value for <i>Importance</i>.

 #### MediumHighImportance

 Place the DPC at the end of the DPC queue, and begin processing the queue immediately.
 MediumHighImportance is available only on Windows Vista and later versions of Windows.

-#### MediumImportance
+#### HighImportance

-Place the DPC at the end of the DPC queue.
-If the DPC is assigned to the current processor's DPC queue, begin processing the queue immediately. <b>MediumImportance</b> is the default value for <i>Importance</i>.
+Place the DPC at the beginning of the DPC queue, and begin processing the queue immediately.

 ## -returns